 Items attribute instead of having to create a

 foreach loop and a progress bar.
-Also it chages its layout based on the screen width.
+Also, it changes its layout based on the screen width.

 The last bit I wanna talk about is wiring up your modified theme to the <MudThemeProvider/>.
 You can create an instance of

-MudTheme and add different Palette, Shadows, Typography, Layout Properties, and z-index for your components to use universally.
+MudTheme and add different Palettes, Shadows, Typography, Layout Properties, and z-index for your components to use universally.

 Here is how you should do it in the